-IT Professionals & Digital Asset Management
+Digital Asset Management for IT Professionals

 When it comes to identifying a robust digital asset management (DAM) system, there are a few key elements that need to be present: security, scalability, usability and integration capabilities.
 As a solution for media sharing, DAM software should be considered a marketing fulfillment technology.
 In other words, it’s a system designed to facilitate and support marketing activities.